Category Archives: 1951 Films

 Heartbroken, even he, the kindest character in the group is left unhappy.
 Malden is great at adding an every-man and graceful quality to Mitch.

 Who can ever forget the poignant and melancholy wails of “Stella!
 Stella!
 Stella!” emitted by the tragic Stanley a moment forever remembered in cinematic history?
-He longingly begs for Stella’s forgiveness as he looks towards the sky in desperation.
+He longingly begs for Stella’s forgiveness as he looks towards the sky.

-The suggested rape, although not shown, is a powerful and brazen tidbit and controversial in the film for 1951.
-The audience not seeing the action is arguably as intense as having seen it as the imagination can oftentimes be more prominent.
+The suggested rape, although not shown, is a powerful tidbit and controversial in the film for 1951.
+The audience not seeing the action is arguably as intense as having seen it as the imagination can often be more prominent.

 Hopelessness and depression are commonalities as director Elia Kazan creates a film that grasps his audience and never lets go.